 There are thousands of weather-related collisions across the country every month in the United States during the winter, and a fraction of them will prove fatal.
 The government records more than 150, 000 crashes related to winter weather each year, and there are also over 1,800 deaths because of those crashes.

 Although many collisions may only result in property damage, deadly and injurious crashes are more likely when people lose control of their vehicles, as often happens during inclement winter weather situations.
-Adjusting your habits for changing road conditions will help you reduce your likelihood of causing a motor vehicle collision in Pennsylvania this winter.
+Adjusting your habits for changing road conditions will help you reduce your likelihood of causing a car accident in Hamburg this winter.